ProfLehman/cs415_fall_2025/project/sample_project.md

 ---

-### Create Tables (20 points)
+### Create Tables

 The following SQL creates the `member`, `project`, and `donation` tables in the current database.
-Not that it does not create a database, only the tables.
+Note that it does not create a database, only the tables.

 ```sql